What is Brand Architecture?

-There are a few ways to structure brand architecture, but in this article, we’ll focus on two main approaches: House of Brands and Branded House.
+There are a few ways to structure brand architecture.
+In this article, we’ll focus on two main approaches: House of Brands and Branded House.

 House of Brands